Image optimization

 • lightest — highest compression ratio for high pixel ratio. ≈50% file size.

-Smart quality modes analyze input images using content-aware algorithms to determine maximum compression that won't cause noticeable visual artifacts.
+Adaptive quality could be enabled per project in the Dashboard.
+In this case, we analyze the output image using content-aware algorithms to determine maximum compression that won’t cause noticeable visual artefacts and adjust the compression level accordingly.

 Optimizing for high pixel ratios

 A great approach for high pixel densities is to increase images resolution and reduce quality at the same time.
 Compared to just increasing quality, images will look clearer on all screens with nearly the same file size.
-To adjust quality, you can use lighter and lightest presets, or we can adjust quality more precisely for this case on the per-image basis with smart_retina preset.
+To adjust quality, you can use lighter and lightest presets.

 Best quality, max file size